stan-dev/stan-mode/README.md

 To update stan-mode when a new version of the Stan language comes out:

-1. Replace `stan-lang/stan-functions-2.19.0.txt` with the newest version of the `stan-functions.txt` file in the [rstan repo](https://github.com/stan-dev/rstan/blob/develop/rstan/rstan/tools/stan-functions.txt).
+1. Replace `stan-lang/stan-functions-MAJORVERSION_MINORVERSION.txt` with the newest version generated by `extract_function_sigs.py` in the [stan-dev/docs repo](https://github.com/stan-dev/docs).
 The version string must exist in the file name and it is the Stan version.
 2. Clean and rebuild all generated files.
 Fix issues in testing and linting as necessary.
 ``` shell
 $ make clean